ellacc123/voice-activated-led-matrix/README.md

 A voice-controlled 5x5 LED matrix that responds to spoken color commands.
 The system runs a TinyML model directly on the microcontroller for real-time speech recognition.

-Inspired by the immersive light shows at Gardens by the Bay and the National Museum of Singapore.

 ---

 ## System Architecture